harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     <text name="PhoneBook">Phone Book</text>

-If we don't define "PhoneBook"s value for other localization dictionaries, default value is shown in all languages.
-For example, we can define it also for Turkish in PhoneBookDmo-tr.xml file:
+If we don't define the "PhoneBook" value for other localization dictionaries, the default value is shown in all languages.
+For example, we can also define it for Turkish in the PhoneBookDmo-tr.xml file:

     <text name="PhoneBook">Telefon Rehberi</text>

-Note: Any change in server side (including change localization texts) requires recycle of the server application.
-We suggest to use Ctrl+F5 if you don't need to debugging for a faster startup.
-In that case, it's enough to make a re-build to recycle the application.
+Note: Any change in server side code (including changes to localization text) requires a recycle of the server application.
+If you don't need to debug, we suggest you use Ctrl+F5 for a faster startup.
+It will re-build and recycle the application.

 #### Angular Route

 Angular has a powerful URL routing system.
 ASP.NET Zero has defined routes in a few places (for modularity, see [dev guide](Development-Guide-Angular.md)).
-We want to add phone book page to the main module.
-So, open **src\\app\\main\\main-routing.module.ts** (in the client side) and add a new route just below to the dashboard:
+We want to add the phone book page to the main module.
+So, open **src\\app\\main\\main-routing.module.ts** (in the client side) and add a new route just below the dashboard route:

     { path: 'phonebook', component: PhoneBookComponent }

-We get an error since we haven't defined PhoneBookComponent yet.
-Also, we ignored permission for now (will implement later).
+We will get an error since we haven't defined the PhoneBookComponent yet.
+Also, we are ignoring permission for now (will implement later).

 ### Creating the PhoneBookComponent